In Depth Baby Product Reviews Led by a Pediatrician

 • Features

-• EMF (not scored, informational only)
+• EMF (informational only)

-Movement monitors also include testing and research on reliability and portability.
-Each baby monitor is also tested for the amount of EMF it emits.
+Movement monitors also include testing and investigation concerning reliability and portability.
+Each baby monitor is also tested for EMF levels it emits.

 We measured EMF levels for all the sound monitors.
 In this video, you can see the VTech DM1211 placed about six feet away on the nightstand.